bdeckard92/dupUT/01-Class-Content/20-React/01-Activities/04-Conditional-Render/README.md

 * Navigate to [01-Activities/reactpractice](../reactpractice) and start the app in dev mode by running `npm start` from your command line.

 * Check out the application running on <http://localhost:3000> in your browser.

-  * At the top of the page, there's a Bootstrap NavTabs component.

-  * Whenever a nav element is clicked, the nav element goes into an "active" state.
+At the top of the page, there's a Bootstrap NavTabs component.
+Whenever a nav element is clicked, the nav element goes into an "active" state.
+But nothing is rendered on the page.

 * Open [NavTabs.js](../reactpractice/src/components/NavTabs.js) and observe the code.

-  * We are mapping through the different tabs and creating the nav items.
+  * We are mapping through the tabs and creating the `<li>` nav items for each tab.

-  * Whenever a nav item is clicked, it sets `currentPage` inside of `PortfolioContainer` to the selected tab.
+  * Whenever a nav item is clicked, it sets the `currentPage` inside of the `PortfolioContainer` component to the selected tab through the `handlePageChange` method.

 * Open [PortfolioContainer.js](../reactpractice/src/components/PortfolioContainer.js) and do the following:

-  * Add a `switch` statement to `PortfolioContainer` so that depending on the `currentPage`, a different component is returned in order to be rendered underneath the `NavTabs` component.
+  * Add a `switch` statement to `renderPage()` so that depending on the `currentPage`, a different component is returned in order to be rendered on the page.

     * Return the `About` component when `currentPage`is "About".